istio/istio.io/content/help/ops/traffic-management/troubleshooting/index.md

 ## Requests are rejected by Envoy

-Requests may be rejected for various reasons, to identify the reason, you may inspect the access logs.
-By default, access logs are printed into standard output of the container, run the following command to see the log:
+Requests may be rejected for various reasons, to identify the reasons, and you may inspect the access logs to understand what is happening.
+By default, access logs are output to the standard output of the container.
+Run the following command to see the log:

 {{< text bash >}}
 $ kubectl logs -it PODNAME -c istio-proxy -n NAMESPACE
 {{< /text >}}

-In the default access log format, Envoy response flags and Mixer policy status are located after response code, if you are using custom log format, make sure to include `%RESPONSE_FLAGS%` and `%DYNAMIC_METADATA(istio.mixer:status)%`.
+In the default access log format, Envoy response flags and Mixer policy status are located after the response code, if you are using a custom log format, make sure to include `%RESPONSE_FLAGS%` and `%DYNAMIC_METADATA(istio.mixer:status)%`.

 Refer to the [Envoy response flags](https://www.envoyproxy.io/docs/envoy/latest/configuration/access_log#config-access-log-format-response-flags) for details of response flags.